 *See diagram for clarification

 A. "The 15" gauge is designed for 14" to 17" radii and will be suitable for both of your guitars.
-There isn't an option for 14" or 16" as the difference in geometry is small and the gauge options are rationalised for practicality".
+For practicality, there isn't an option for 14" or 16" as the differences in geometry is minute and does not affect the function of the tool".

 (The scale diagram compares the radii and their theoretical differences at the edge of the fretboard.
 The gauge options are indicated by the solid lines.
 The dashed lines indicate intermediate radii as specified above*).